ti-bone/tg-antibot/README.md

 ## tg-antibot
-Bot to protect against spammers.
+Bot to defend against spammers

 There are a large number of spam accounts in Telegram at the moment, which looks like a regular users, they join into your chat, solves captcha(if it present), and after some time start using your chat as a place for advertising, thereby spoiling the situation in the chat.
 This bot allows you to block these brazen advertisers, thereby preserving the chat from the essential and often deceptive advertising.
 Please keep in mind that the bot itself does not distribute advertising, but only fights it.